-Some people harm themselves because they don’t know how else to cope with pressures from family, school and peer groups.
+Some people do it because they don’t know how else to cope with pressures from family, school and friends.
 Extreme feelings such as fear, anger, guilt, shame, helplessness, self-hatred, unhappiness, depression or despair can build up over time.
 When these feelings become unbearable, self-harm can be a way of dealing with them.

 Reasons young people have given for their self-harm include: